rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     !!!
 Question "Questions"

-        - Was the user ying able to remotely view the status of the sshd service on serverPR ?
+        - Was the user ying able to remotely view the status of the sshd service on serverPR?
-        - Was the user ying able to remotely restart the sshd service on serverPR ?
+        - Was the user ying able to remotely restart the sshd service on serverPR?
-        - Write a brief explanation for the behaviour you are observing
+        - Write a brief explanation for the behaviour you are observing.

 9. Type “exit” to log off serverPR and return to serverXY.

 ### `scp` - secure copy (remote file copy program)

 `scp` copies files between hosts on a network.
-It uses SSH for data transfer, and uses the same authentication and provides the same security as `ssh`.
+It uses SSH for data transfer, uses the same authentication, and provides the same security as `ssh`.

 ```
 usage: scp [-346BCpqrTv] [-c cipher] [-F ssh_config] [-i identity_file]